Adillwma/QuantumHarmonics/README.md

 <img src="Images/output18.png" width=600>

 *The plot shows the simulated probability density corresponding to the wavefunctions for* $n = 1$ *through to* $n=5$ *overlayed upon the potential.
-Each probability density is plotted at corresponding energy level* $E_n$ *calulated through the simulation.*
+Each probability density is plotted at corresponding energy level* $E_n$ *calculated through the simulation.*

 </div>

 We can get an idea of how the probability density manifests by adding some perspective shifted circles onto our plot to indicate the maxima of the probability density.
-It is important to note these are mereley a guide to the eye, to highlight the local maximas, the probability density is a continuous function and is not limited to these circled radii.
+It is important to note these are merely a guide to the eye, to highlight the local maxima, the probability density is a continuous function and is not limited to these circled radii.

 <div align="center">